khoiphan21/govhack2017-planning/README.md

 - Aim to lock down the concept by midday Saturday
 - Mentor and coaches are available on site and via Slack
 - Mentors have loads of ideas and problems they want solved
+- On average it takes about an hour to load videos on YouTube.
+Factor this into the plan.